Introduction to Arithmetic Groups: Definition of arithmetic subgroups

-\begin{terminology} Our definition of \defit[arithmetic subgroup]{arithmetic} is from a Lie theorist's viewpoint, where $\Gamma$ is assumed to be embedded in some Lie group~$G$.
-Algebraic group theorists have a more strict definition, which requires $\Gamma$ to be commensurable with~$G_{\integer}$: arbitrary isomorphisms are not allowed, and compact subgroups cannot be ignored.
-At the other extreme, abstract group theorists use a much looser definition, which completely ignores~$G$: if an abstract group~$\Lambda$ is virtually isomorphic to a group that is arithmetic in our sense, then they will say that $\Lambda$ is arithmetic. \end{terminology}
+\begin{terminology} Our definition of \defit[arithmetic!subgroup]{arithmetic subgroup} assumes the perspective of Lie theory, where $\Gamma$ is assumed to be embedded in some Lie group~$G$.
+The theory of algebraic groups has a more strict definition, which requires $\Gamma$ to be commensurable to~$G_{\integer}$: arbitrary isomorphisms are not allowed, and compact subgroups cannot be ignored.
+At the other extreme, abstract group theory has a much looser definition, which completely ignores~$G$: if an abstract group~$\Lambda$ is abstractly commensurable to a group that is arithmetic in our sense, then $\Lambda$~is considered to be arithmetic. \end{terminology}

 \begin{exercises}